wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 #### VIRGIN CMS INSTALLS

-If you are interested in Virgin CMS installs, apply the appropriate tweeks to your Stackscipt [here](./VirginCMSDemos.md)
+If you are interested in Virgin CMS installs, apply the appropriate [StackScript tweeks](./VirginCMSDemos.md) to your Stackscipt.

 #### SAMPLE JOOMLA APPLICATIONS

-If you are interested in installing Joomla based demos, apply the appropriate tweeks to your Stackscipt [here](./JoomlaDemos.md)
+If you are interested in installing Joomla based demos, apply the appropriate [StackScript tweeks](./JoomlaDemos.md) to your Stackscipt

 #### SAMPLE WORDPRESS APPLICATIONS

-If you are interested in installing Wordpress based demos, apply the appropriate tweeks to your Stackscipt [here](./WordpressDemos.md)
+If you are interested in installing Wordpress based demos, apply the appropriate [StackScript tweeks](./WordpressDemos.md) to your Stackscipt

 #### SAMPLE DRUPAL APPLICATIONS

-If you are interested in installing Drupal based demos, apply the appropriate tweeks to your Stackscipt [here](./DrupalDemos.md)
+If you are interested in installing Drupal based demos, apply the appropriate [StackScript tweeks](./DrupalDemos.md) to your Stackscipt

 #### SAMPLE MOODLE APPLICATIONS

-If you are interested in installing Moodle based demos, apply the appropriate tweeks to your Stackscipt [here](./MoodleDemos.md)
+If you are interested in installing Moodle based demos, apply the appropriate [StackScript tweeks](./MoodleDemos.md) to your Stackscipt.

 ----------------------